educostadev/Designing-Hexagonal-Architecture-with-Java-SpringBoot/README.md

 # Muti-Module Hexagonal Spring Boot Project
 This project was inspired by the book [Design Hexagonal Architecture with Java](https://www.amazon.com.br/Designing-Hexagonal-Architecture-Java-change-tolerant/dp/1801816484) that explains how the Hexagonal Architecture works.
 I decided apply the concepts from the book using Spring Boot.

 The POM file is configured to divide the spring dependencies in each module according to its responsability.

+This project also uses [ArchUnit](https://www.archunit.org/) to enforce architecture rules see the classe [HexagonalArchtectureApplicationTest](./application/src/test/java/dev/educosta/application/HexagonalArchtectureApplicationTest.java).

 ## Technology
 - JDK 17
 - Spring Boot 3.0.1
 - Maven 3.8.6
+- ArchUnit

 ## Module dependencies
 The following diagram depicts the module dependency inside the Hexagonal Architecture: